 Turnitin is a plagiarism detector used widely throughout UK universities.
 Turnitin compares work submitted against its comprehensive database to identify acts of plagiarism.
 This system is embedded into our Moodle platform in order to ensure that all work is authentic and adheres to our academic expectations of originality, is correctly referenced, and is deemed as clinically rich work.

-Turnitin provides a percentage score of how similar your work is to existing material and can be used as a guide for both yourself and your tutor to highlight possible plagiarism and/or poor academic practice.
-Your tutor will not rely solely on Turnitin® to assess this as, for example, a piece of your work may return a high score (e.g. >40%) but may be a short paragraph of your own considered opinion that you have supported with several references.
-In this example, your tutor will interpret your Turnitin® score appropriately.
+Turnitin provides a percentage score and report of how similar your work is to existing material, and can be used as a guide for both yourself and your tutor to highlight possible plagiarism and/or poor academic practice.

-Please ensure you accept the Turnitin Terms & Conditions, so that you are able to use Turnitin throughout your course.
+As such, please ensure you accept the Turnitin Terms & Conditions, so that you can use Turnitin throughout your course.
 It is compulsory to accept this user agreement, which must be done on the full website on a laptop or desktop and not on the Moodle App on a mobile or tablet device.
-You will find the user agreement when you make your first post on an Academic Forum discussion.
+You will find the user agreement when you enter the "Advanced" section in a reply to the Academic Forum for the first time.

-Please Note: There isn't a set percentage that is acceptable.
-Please note that Turnitin may sometimes also recognise your referencing as copied and pasted, however, if the referencing is done correctly you will not be marked down for it.
+There isn't a set percentage that is acceptable, but the lower the better.
+Please note that Turnitin may sometimes also recognise your referencing as copied and pasted; however, if the referencing is done correctly, you will not be marked down for it.

 Was this article helpful?